-Representation of foreign nationals who are involved in removal proceedings before the immigration court or who wish to appeal their cases to the Board of Immigration Appeals is also provided, in addition to representation of individuals who are detained by Immigration and Customs Enforcement.
-Services also include the representation and assistance with interviews required by United States Citizenship and Immigration Services for the full range of employment and family-based petitions.
+Representation of foreign nationals who are involved in removal proceedings before the immigration court or who wish to appeal their cases to the Board of Immigration Appeals is available.
+We represent individuals who are detained by Immigration and Customs Enforcement.
+Our legal services also include the representation and assistance with interviews required by the United States Citizenship and Immigration Services for the full range of employment and family-based petitions.

 How can I obtain permission to work in the United States?